ryanznie/parameter-golf/README.md

 This populates `./data/datasets/fineweb10B_sp1024/` and `./data/tokenizers/`.
 By default this downloads the full validation split plus 80 training shards (8B tokens).
 For a smaller local smoke subset, pass `--train-shards 1`, for example `uv run data/cached_challenge_fineweb.py --variant sp1024 --train-shards 1`.

-Then run a small MLX training job:
+Then run a small MLX training job as a local smoke test:

 ```bash
 RUN_ID=mlx_smoke \